trustgrid/docs/content/en/getting-started/trial/request-trial/index.md

 {{<tgimg src="mfa-setup.png" width="40%">}}
 1. You will be returned to the sign-in page to complete your login.
 Enter your email, password and the one-time password from your authentication app.
 {{<tgimg src="final-signin.png" width="40%">}}

+## Step 2 - Choose a domain
+All Trustgrid accounts have a base domain that is used to create fully qualified domain names (fqdn) for resources such as nodes and clusters.
+1. On initial login you will be prompted to provide the subdomain for your the fqdn.
+This will be appended with `.trustgrid.io` automatically. {{<tgimg src="domain-setup.png" width="85%" caption="Prompt to create account domain">}}
+    - This name must be unique among all Trustgrid customers, if you choose a domain name that is already taken you will be prompted to choose another.
+    - The subdomain can only consist of lower-case letters, numbers and hypens (`-`)

+{{<alert color="warning">}}Once created the domain cannot be changed.
+Please choose carefully.{{</alert>}}

 ## Next Steps
 You now have access to the Trustgrid portal and can begin [installing agents](/getting-started/trial/base-setup).